Marketing91

 1. Formal

-It is understood as official communication, and in this, a sender follows a pre-defined channel for sharing the information.
+It is understood as official public communication only, and in this, a sender follows a pre-defined channel for sharing the information.

 2. Informal